RasmusUK/Master-Thesis/Evaluation/Tasks.md

 While the framework captures all domain changes in an immutable event store, it does not enforce any specific operational logging or audit trail mechanisms.
 Instead, it provides a foundation upon which you can build domain-specific logging and monitoring features.

 ### Example
 Suppose you want to analyze recent system activity.
 Since all domain changes are events, you can simply query the event store and transform the data however you like.
-Here's an example that logs the most recent 50 events:
+There are nomerous methods on the `IEventStore` that provides different ways to query events.
+Here's a simple example that returns the total count of events:
 ```csharp
 using EventSourcingFramework.Core.Interfaces;